dqops/dqo/docs/dqo-concepts/checks/profiling-checks/profiling-checks.md

               max_percent: 30.0
       labels:
       - This is the column that is analyzed for data quality issues
-    col_event_timestamp:
-      labels:
-      - optional column that stores the timestamp when the event/transaction happened
-    col_inserted_at:
-      labels:
-      - optional column that stores the timestamp when row was ingested
 ```
 The `spec` section contains the details of the table, including the target schema and table name.